zmkfirmware/zmk/docs/docs/config/power.md

 ## Soft Off

-The [soft off feature](../features/soft-off.md) allows turning the keyboard on/off from either dedicated hardware of using the [`&soft_off` behavior](../behaviors/soft-off.md) to turn off and a reset button to turn back on again.
+The [soft off feature](../features/soft-off.md) allows turning the keyboard on/off from either dedicated hardware, or using the [`&soft_off` behavior](../behaviors/soft-off.md) to turn off and a reset button to turn back on again.

 ### Kconfig